DaveJuel/next-bus-dashboard/README.md

 # README #

-This file is to instruct you installing and successfully running Addax.
+This file is to instruct you installing and successfully running Next Bus Dashboard.

 ### What is this repository for? ###

-* Addax is a web content management application.
-It web based.
+* Next Bus Dashboard is a next bus app dashboard, to help agency and traffic police manage public transportation.
-* Version 1.0.0 beta
+* Version 1.0.0 Unreleased

 ### INSTALLATION PREREQUISITES ###